Who Do Ya (Love)

-Who Do Ya (Love) is the fifth studio album by the funk and disco group KC and the Sunshine Band.
+Who Do Ya (Love) is the fifth studio album by the disco group KC and the Sunshine Band.
 The album was produced by Harry Wayne Casey and Richard Finch and was released in August 1978 on the TK label.

 History

 Who Do Ya (Love) was not as successful as the band's previous albums.
 Of the three singles released from the album, only one, a cover of the Four Tops' "It's the Same Old Song", managed to place in the top forty of the Billboard Hot 100.